the-nuclear-confectionery/viscous-gubser-with-conserved-charges/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-An example on how to create your own script is included in [CONTRIBUTING]().
-A template EoS script is also included inside the [eos](eos) directory.
+Additional equations of state can be included by creating the corresponding files inside the [eos](eos) and [eom](eom) directories.

 ## Authorship